Muskaan-Tandel-824/nagios-server-monitoring/README.md

 ![CPU-Load](screenshots/cpu-load.png)

-#You Can Connect With me
+#You Can Connect With Me
 ## 👤  LinkedIn
 🔗 LinkedIn: https://www.linkedin.com/in/muskaan-tandel-b59bb8343/